-6.2 Mimer SoftLine Sepura
+7.2 Mimer SoftLine Sepura

-Through the use of a specially designed version of the Mimer SoftLine Network Interface, a remote control can be set up for the Sepura SRG3500/3900 Tetra terminal and its standard control head.
+By a specially designed version of the Mimer SoftLine Network Interface, a remote control can be set up for the Sepura SRG3500/3900 Tetra terminal and its standard control head.

 The radio and the control head can be separated by a standard CAT5 cable of up to 150m or you can use a standard LAN to expand the range even further.
 You can also use the Internet for longer expansions.